zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide300.md

 ## Introduction

 This lab focus on moving the on-premise WLS app to JCS.
-Java Cloud Service provides features that are easy to use and deploy and give more option for the developer to customize.
+JCS is ideal for development, testing, user acceptance testing, staging and production.
+Also, it allows to instantly create dedicated and isolated WebLogic Server environments (11g or 12c version) to run your entire cluster at scale.

 ## Objectives